County Project: Do Your Own Thing

 NOTE: Exhibit guidelines are the same for each level.

-• Exhibit can be a display, notebook, or 22” x 28” poster.
+1. An exhibit can be a display, notebook, or 22” x 28” poster.
 A display can be no larger than 14” x 28” x 22”.
-If your project is larger than this size or is very valuable, you may bring it to the project judging along with a poster or notebook describing how and what you made.
-The project will be taken home after judging and the poster or notebook will be on display during the fair week and be displayed as your exhibit.
+If the project is larger than this size or is very valuable, the 4-Her may bring it to the project judging along with a poster or notebook describing how and what they made.
+The project will be taken home after judging, and the poster or notebook will be on display during the fair week as the exhibit.

-• Be sure to include at least a one-page summary of your exhibit with your project exhibit outlining why you selected this project and what you did to complete the project.
+2. Be sure to include at least a one-page summary of the exhibit with the project exhibit outlining why the 4-Her selected this project and what they did to complete the project.

 Resources